 Mobile app rewriting or software refactoring, which one would be the most idealistic approach to revamp your legacy app?
-It’s absolutely a question to be inquisitive for being an app owner.
+It’s a question to be inquisitive about being an app owner.

-Making changes to the old pieces of code written by someone with a distinctive skillset is not every seasoned developer would ever desire to do in any project.
-After all, there is always an utterly sensible reason when an appreneur puts up a decision to either get his legacy app rewritten or refactored as a result of mobile app development technologies.
-And when you’re desperate to get a genuine viewpoint on refactor vs rewrite, there is no hard and fast rule to select any of two approaches for performance, quality, & maintainability of an existing app you own for years.
+Making changes to the old pieces of code written by someone with a distinctive skillset is not what every seasoned developer would ever desire to do in any project.
+After all, there is always an utterly sensible reason when an entrepreneur puts up a decision to either get his legacy app rewritten or refactored as a result of mobile app development technologies.
+And when you’re desperate to get a genuine viewpoint on refactoring vs rewrite, there is no hard and fast rule to select any of two approaches for performance, quality, & maintainability of an existing app you have owned for years.

-So, it’s a time to debate on the topic of mobile app refactor vs rewrite because the majority of tech enthusiasts & industrialists are juggling to pick the most relevant practice b/w app refactoring & rewriting to modify their legacy app as per the modern technologies & upgrades.
+So, it’s a time to debate the topic of mobile app refactoring vs rewrite because the majority of tech enthusiasts & industrialists are juggling to pick the most relevant practice b/w app refactoring & rewriting to modify their legacy apps as per the modern technologies & upgrades.

-App rewriting & refactoring process can be relatable but not similar of course.
-It’s a big misconception among most app owners who’re facing a hard time while wondering how to improve code quality in devops & other approaches applied to run business with distributed agile team.
+App rewriting & refactoring processes can be relatable but not similar of course.
+It’s a big misconception among most app owners who’re facing a hard time while wondering how to improve code quality in DevOps & other approaches applied to run a business with a distributed agile team.

 We can say that Rewriting is not equal to Refactoring & this statement will be justified in the article.
 For now, you have to get involved in a deep discussion to understand the difference between app refactoring and app rewriting as there is no room for confusion when it comes to shaping a user-centric mobile app strategy.

-To give a fair verdict on Refactor vs Rewrite, our first parameter covers these major pros of these two time-tested techniques for legacy code optimization.
+To give a fair verdict on Refactor vs Rewrite, our first parameter covers the major pros of these two time-tested techniques for legacy code optimization.

 The awe-inspiring pros of refactoring or rewriting a legacy app indicate a lot of keynotes to compare between the two.
 Some programmers opt for the refactoring process to reduce app development costs & timeline while many of them prefer to rewrite it completely from the root.